GDSC-RCCIIT/General-Purpose-Scripts/scripts/Word-Cloud-Generator/README.md

 * Import the required libraries
 * Run the function to upload the txt file which will be used to generate the Word Cloud
 * Then run the calculate_frequencies function to do the actual processing
-* Run the last cell to diplay the Word Cloud
+* Run the last function to diplay the Word Cloud
 * There you go!
 Your Word Cloud is Generated in 5 easy steps

 ## Generated Word Cloud